 Updated designs for stations along Melbourne’s under-construction Metro Tunnel have been released as part of the Victorian government’s announcement of winning consortium for the tunnel’s construction.

-ArchitectureAU understands that the Cross Yarra Partnership (CYP) consortium includes London-based practice Weston Williamson and Partners and Hassell.
+ArchitectureAU understands that the Cross Yarra Partnership (CYP) consortium includes Hassell and Weston Williamson and Partners, a London-based practice, with Hassell also acting as landscape architect.

 Each of the five stations, at Parkville, Arden, Domain and two CBD stations, will have its own “identity.”
 “Sweeping arches” and natural light are defining features of the designs, with large feature skylights exposing underground platforms to the outside at Arden station and the concourses at Domain and Parkville stations.